csc2430-master/Lab3-Starter/README.md

 } Record;
 ```

+Note: in the given code on file **database.h** you will see that `Record` is defined *before* `Database`.

 ## Recommended implementation order

 It will probably be simpler to do your work in three stages

-1. **Convert to using _struct_'s**
+1. **Convert to using `struct`'s**

-You need to make many syntactic changes, but there are no algorithmic changes needed for the code you wrote in Lab 2 for the four database interface functions and the function _BuildDatabase_ if the array is left unsorted.
+You need to make many syntactic changes, but there are no algorithmic changes needed for the code you wrote in Lab 2 for the four database interface functions and the function `BuildDatabase` if the array is left unsorted.

-Our recommendation is that you take the bodies of your Lab 2 implementations for these five functions, paste them inside the corresonding Lab 3 functions, and make the syntactic changes that are necessary.
-For now, assume that the user only types in a single word as in Lab 2 so you can do a quick, rough implementation of _AnalyzeReview_ which simply calls _FindWordInDatabase_ to get the score for _review_.
+Our recommendation is that you take the bodies of your Lab 2 implementations for these five functions, paste them inside the corresponding Lab 3 functions, and make the syntactic changes that are necessary.
+For now, assume that the user only types in a single word as in Lab 2 so you can do a quick, rough implementation of `AnalyzeReview` which simply calls `FindWordInDatabase` to get the score for `review`.

 Once you have done this, your implementation should work just like in Lab 2.